wp-plugins/thecartpress/readme.txt

 * Settings: Position of Buy button (north, south)
 * First time setup
 * Address table: Company tax id in address table (plus custom id and company id) (Suggested in the community)
-* New loop_tcp_grid: more easyier yo use, no-dependent theme
+* New loop_tcp_grid: easyier to use, no-dependent theme
 * Credit card: store part of the credit card number (Suggested in the community)
 * New CSS styles